milkywvve/milkywvve/README.md

 ♡ · Mostly semi-afk/off-tab; W2i

 ♡ · Cuds and hugs are OK!!
+Stay with me as long as you want. <3

 ♡ · Roleplay OK!!
 (Tell me before going into character, though.)